abw-rapid/create_or_update_rapidapi_listing/README.md

 The `allow_update_deprecated` key either allows or prohibits updating API versions that are marked as deprecated.
 Sometimes, we might want this (e.g. with a critical bug in an API version that is marked as deprecated).
-This is allowed by default.
+This will be allowed by default, but at this moment, this functionality is not implemented yet.

 #### Version specific policy